 - 2 cups gluten-free all-purpose flour (I recommend Bobs Red Mill Gluten-Free 1-to-1 Baking Flour)

 - ½ cup dark cocoa powder (I use Hershey's Special Dark Cocoa)

 - 2 teaspoon baking soda

 - ½ teaspoon salt

 - ½ cup melted Coconut Oil, olive oil, or other oil of choice

 - Preheat oven to 350F.
 Heat milk up in a saucepan on the stove or in the microwave until hot, 2-3 minutes.
 Add teabags and steep for 10-12 minutes, until milk is golden and fragrant.
 Squeeze milk out of the teabags and discard the bags.
 Measure out milk and add additional milk to make it 1¾ cup. (can also omit tea bags and use plain milk for regular chocolate cake or substitute brewed coffee instead of milk and tea for a more intense chocolate flavor!)

 - Place sugar, flour, cocoa, baking soda, baking powder, and salt into a large mixing bowl and stir to combine.
 Add eggs and melted coconut oil and stir to combine.
-Slowly mix in Earl Grey milk and beat until thoroughly combined.
+Slowly mix in Earl Grey milk and vanilla and beat until thoroughly combined.
 Scrape down the sides and the bottom of the bowl and mix well.